-The EPA defined wildfire in the 2016 revision of the EER as: "any fire started by an unplanned ignition caused by lightning; volcanoes; other acts of nature; unauthorized activity; or accidental, human-caused actions; or a prescribed fire that has been declared to be a wildfire."
-The EER and this guidance document differentiate wildfires from prescribed fires in that prescribed fires are intentionally ignited by management actions in accordance with applicable laws, policies, and regulations to meet specific land or resource management objectives (e.g., ecosystem maintenance, habitat restoration, or the reduction of potential wildfire emissions by reducing fuel loadings).
-Fire managers may declare specific prescribed fire projects to be wildfires if the conditions of a prescribed fire develop in a way that the project no longer meets the resource objectives (e.g., if the fire has escaped secure containment lines along all or part of its boundary).
-If a prescribed fire project is declared to be a wildfire, it should be considered and treated as a wildfire from that point time forward.
-The 2016 EER revisions also codified the 2014 National Wildfire Coordinating Group's5 definition of wildland as "an area in which human activity and development is essentially non-existent, except for roads, railroads, power lines, and similar transportation facilities.
+The Exceptional Events Rule at 40 CFR 50.1(n) defines a wildfire as "...any fire started by an unplanned ignition caused by lightning; volcanoes; other acts of nature; unauthorized activity; or accidental, human-caused actions, or a prescribed fire that has developed into a wildfire.
+A wildfire that predominantly occurs on wildland is a natural event."
+The Exceptional Events Rule and this guidance document differentiate wildfires from prescribed fires in that a prescribed fire is "any fire intentionally ignited by management actions in accordance with applicable laws, policies, and regulations to meet specific land or resource management objectives."
+40 CFR 50.1(m).
+An exceptional events demonstration must include a certification that a smoke management plan or basic smoke management practices was employed.
+The 2016 Exceptional Events Rule revisions also codified the following definition of wildland: "Wildland means an area in which human activity and development are essentially non-existent, except for roads, railroads, power lines, and similar transportation facilities.
 Structures, if any, are widely scattered."
+40 CFR 50.1(o).
 This guidance document differentiates between wildfires on wildland and wildfires on other lands, particularly in the "human activity unlikely to recur at a particular location or a natural event" section of the document.